sjmackenzie/chain-libs/chain-impl-mockchain/doc/incentives.md

 ## Overview

-At each epoch transition, the goal is to incentivise the participants in the system : stake pools for their operating cost and their delegators for their individual stake contribution.
+The goal is to provide incentive to people to participate in the system : stake pools for their operating cost and their delegators for their individual stake contribution.

-Fees are collected on the duration of an epoch, from transactions (and other possible type of fees contributions) and deposited into a central rewards pot.

-Also, as further incentives, a defined amount per epoch is sourced from the reward escrow and contributed into the epoch rewards.
+The `Reward Escrow` is an amount defined in the genesis block and monotonically decreases till empty.

+A `Reward Escrow Deduction` is an amount deducted from the `Reward Escrow` at the end of each epoch and is used to fund `Epoch Reward`.

+The `Epoch Reward` is accumulated during, then emptied at the end of every epoch.
+The `Epoch Reward` is composed of two parts:
+1. Transaction fees
+2. A `Reward Escrow Deduction` described in the above paragraph

-Once the reward amount is known, the treasury takes a contribution out of it and the remaining total is splitted and distributed according to individual pool block creation success rate.
-So each pool is assigned a certain share of the total.
+Once the epoch reward is known, the `Treasury` deducts a portion and the remaining amount is divided between pools proportional to successful slot creation rate.
+Each pool's share is further divided between pool owners and delegators proportional to their stake.

-Once every pool shares are known, each share is further divided between the stake pool owners (representing their operating costs and incentives to run a public secure/working/maintained pool), and the individual contributing stake towards this specific pool.

     ┏━━━━━━━━━━━━━┓
     ┃Reward Escrow┃
     ┗━━━━━━━━━━━━━┛                    ╭ Block        ╭
                │   ┏━━━━━━━━━━━━━┓     │ Creators     │  Stake
                ╞══>┃Epoch Rewards┃═╤═> │ For      ═╤═>│ Delegators
                │   ┗━━━━━━━━━━━━━┛ │   │ This      │  ╰
-          Σ Fees                   │   ╰ Epoch     │
+            Σ Fees                 │   ╰ Epoch     │  ╭
-                                   │               ╰─>─ Pool Owners
+                                   │               ╰─>│ Pool Owners
-                                   │   ┏━━━━━━━━┓
+                                   │   ┏━━━━━━━━┓     ╰
                                    ╰─>─┃Treasury┃
                                        ┗━━━━━━━━┛

 ## Reward collection

+Rewards follow a tried and tested model of high rewards and low fees at the start of the system, then as the `Reward Escrow` depletes, fees take over the rewarding of stakepools.

-### Reward Escrow
+### Reward Calculation

-A fix amount of total reward is commited at genesis time to rewards participants in the system.
-This is escrowed in a special account until it has been drained completely.

-At each epoch, a specific configurable amount if contributed towards the epoch rewards.
-As there's only a specific known amount of value in the system once this pot is depleted, then no contributions are made.

-The usual expectations is that at start of the system, the fees collected by usage (transactions, etc) is going to be small depending on adoption rate, so as early incentives to contribute into the network, the initial contribution starts at a specific value, then is reduce as time progress.

-Genesis creators have full control on the specific amount and rates, and each specific values are inscribed into block0 initial values.
+Genesis creators have full control over the initial `Reward Escrow` amount, block rates and whether they wish an exponential or linear formula:

-There's fundamentally many potential choices for how rewards are contributed back, and here's two potential valid examples:

-* Linear formula: `calc = C - rratio * (#epoch / erate)`
+* Linear formula: `calc = f - rratio * (#epoch / erate)`
-* Halving formula: `calc = C * rratio ^ (#epoch / erate)`
+* Halving formula: `calc = f * rratio ^ (#epoch / erate)`

 where

-* `C` is a constant representing the starting point of the contribution. note that it only gives the amount at epoch=0 in the special linear case.
+* `f` is a constant representing the starting amount of the `Reward Escrow`.
+In the linear formula `f` will always be the value at block0.
-* `rratio` is the reducing ratio and need to between 0.0 and 1.0.
+* `rratio` is the reducing ratio and is bounded between 0.0 and 1.0.
-  Further requirement is that this ratio is expressed in fractional form (e.g. 1/2),which allow calculation in integer form (see implementation details).
-  Intuitively, it represent the contribution reducing factor.
+  A further requirement is that this ratio is expressed in fractional form (e.g. 1/2), which allows calculation in integer form (see implementation details).
+It represents the `Reward Escrow` reducing factor.
-* `erate` is the rate at which the contribution is reduce. e.g. erate=100 means that every 100 epochs, the calculation is reduce further.
+* `erate` is the rate at which the `Reward Escrow` is reduced. e.g. erate=100 means that every 100 epochs, the calculation is reduce further.

-And the actual contribution into the epoch reward is:
+The `Reward Escrow Deduction` is:

-    contribution = MIN(reward_escrow, MAX(0, calc))
+    reward_escrow_deduction = MIN(reward_escrow, MAX(0, calc))

-The escrow amount is adjusted as such:
+The `Reward Escrow` amount is adjusted as such:

-    reward_escrow -= contribution
+    reward_escrow -= reward_escrow_deduction

 ### Epoch Fees